vertica/VerticaPy/docs/source/examples_learn_titanic.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_titanic_table_drop_clean_3.html

-Let's encode the column "sex" so we can use it with numerical methods.
+Let's encode the column ``sex`` so we can use it with numerical methods.

 .. code-block:: python